Major and Minor

 - Spanish 5, 7B, or Equivalent

-- One Service Learning course from 100XP, M105XP, M164XP, M170XP, or from the approved list available in the department office each term.
+- One Community-Engaged course from 100XP, M105XP, M164XP, M170XP, or from the approved list available in the department office each term.

 - Two Related Study courses from the approved list of courses outside the department (related study includes courses that provide a comparative perspective to Chicana and Chicano studies and/or a contextualization of Chicana and Chicano communities in the world).

 - One Advanced Seminar: Chicana/o Studies 188, 191, or another course by petition to the department Chair